How To Prepare For the MMI

 If timed tests aren’t your strength, the best thing you can do is get a good night’s sleep.
 Don’t leave prep until the night before the MMI test.
 Deep breathing exercises before and during the test can also greatly reduce anxiety.

-During your prep, practice answering potential interview questions while using a timer.
+During your prep, practice answering interview questions while using a timer.
 This can be done while practicing with mock interviews.
 Have someone else hold the timer so you’re not distracted by the ticking clock.
 This prep helps you become accustomed to speaking concisely on a specific topic for a precise amount of time.

 Lastly, think of developing these skills of working under pressure as prep for the biggest test of all — your career in medicine.